renniemaharaj/hrtm-frappe/README.md

 cd hrtm-frappe
 ```

-2. Edit `instance.json` in the repo root if you want custom `instance_site`, branch or `preloaded_apps`.
+2. Edit `instance.json` in the repo root for custom sites, apps, or branch.
 3. Start the environment:

 ```bash
 docker compose up -d --build
 ```

-4. Verify services are running and inspect the entrypoint logs:
+4. Verify services are running and inspect logs:

 ```bash
 docker ps